ASU students taking a break during a hike on Barro Colorado Island.

 - Anti-itch creams/solutions (There are certain Panamanian versions that seem to work best, and will be provided, but you can bring your own if you like. )

-- Mosquito-netting (simply not necessary)
+- Mosquito-netting (simply not necessary in the school house)

 - Bedding/pillows (will be provided)